elastx/elx-docs/content/en/docs/openstack-iaas/guides/swift_getting_started.md

 Prerequisites: python-swiftclient, application credential.

-To be able to use the swift cli client, you first need to source your application credential or if you don’t use MFA (which is recommended) you can use the .rc-file which points to your openstack project.
+To be able to use the swift cli client, you first need to source your application credential or if you don’t use MFA you can use the .rc-file which points to your openstack project.

 >**Beware:** The following commands executes directly without any questions.